grafana/loki/docs/clients/promtail/scraping.md

 ### Kubernetes Discovery

-Note that while promtail can utilize the Kubernetes API to discover pods as targets, it can only use pods that are running on the same hostname of the machine that promtail is running on.
+Note that while promtail can utilize the Kubernetes API to discover pods as targets, it can only use pods that are running on the same machine/node that promtail is running on, validated using the hostname.

 This means that any time Kubernetes service discovery is used, there must be a `relabel_config` that creates the intermediate label `__host__` from